fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * How one smart-contract communicate with another smart-contracts?
 * What does "Smart contract in isolation" mean?
 And what benefits it has?
 * What is the difference between messages and transactions in TON?
+* What does "Smart contract has micro-blockchain" mean?